nickrttn/twitter-dataviz/README.md

 In addition to Express, socket.io exposes two namespaces.

-- `/map`
-`/map` emits events to the client
+- `/map` emits and listens for events to/from a client on the `/dataviz/map` route
-	- `place` a tweet with a location
+	- `OUT place` a tweet with a location
-	- `closestTrends` a list of trends based on the users' location `/map` also listens for events from the client
+	- `OUT closestTrends` a list of trends based on the users' location
-	- `userLocation` the geo-location of a user
+	- `IN userLocation` the geo-location of a user
-	- `filter` a user (de-)selects a filter
+	- `IN filter` a user (de-)selects a filter
-	- `filters` sync the filters after a reconnect
+	- `IN filters` sync the filters after a reconnect

-- `/colors`
-`/colors` emits event to the client
+- `/colors` emits and listens for events to/from the client on the `/dataviz/colors` route
-	- `colors` an array of Twitter user profile colors
+	- `OUT colors` an array of Twitter user profile colors

 ## Future nice to haves